robeartoe/CS362-CryptoCurrencyViewer/README.md

 ``` BASH
 source {nameofvirtualenv}/bin/activate
 ```
-Note the {nameofvirtualenv} is the one you chose, and doe not include {}.
+Note the {nameofvirtualenv} is the one you chose, and does not include {}.

 3. Set a FLASK_APP enviroment variable, so the flask app knows where to run:
 ``` BASH